dask/dask/docs/source/dataframe-hive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When utilizing ``engine='pyarrow'``, it is possible to specify a custom
 schema for the hive-partitioned columns.
+The columns will then be read
+using the specified types and not as `category`.

 .. code-block:: python